 Notes

-Use fresh coconut milk: I like to use freshly extracted coconut milk gives the best Caldin flavor.
-If you are using canned coconut milk then go for full-fat coconut milk.
+Use fresh coconut milk: Freshly extracted coconut milk gives the best flavour.
+If using canned, go for full-fat.

-Don’t overcook the fish: Pomfret cooks quickly, so add it towards the end to keep it tender.
+Don't overcook the fish: Pomfret cooks quickly.
+Add it towards the end to keep it soft and tender.

-Adjust spice levels: While Caldin is a mild curry, you can add extra green chilies or peppercorns for heat.
+Adjust spice levels: Caldin is mild, but you can add more green chilies or peppercorns if you like extra heat.